Yohannesns/Azure-CICD/README.md

 # Overview

-This project demonstrate how to deploy a pre-trained Sklearn model machine learning application on microsoft azure by implemanting CICD using Github, GitHub acctions and azure pipeline.
+This project demonstrate how to deploy a pre-trained Sklearn model machine learning application on Microsoft azure by implementing CICD using GitHub, GitHub actions and azure pipeline.

 ## Project Plan
 the preoject is diveded in to a quarterly and weekly deliverbles.
 Excell is used for time management and